ron2111/Awesome-Projects-Collection/Web Dev Projects_or_Portfolios/Project_doc.md

 <br>
 <b><h3>Web Camera Capture</h3></b>
 <br>

+-  Technologies Used - HTML CSS and JS( by https://github.com/Harshil-Jani )
-- Allows you with a feature to capture the image from your WebPage (built with HTML, CSS and vanilla JS)
+- Allows you with a feature to capture the image from your personal device on WebPage.